jakaspeh/jakaspeh.github.io/_posts/2016-02-22-packaged-task.md

 in the future.

 We can pass the packaged task around and call it at a different place than where it was created.
-This is the benefit of decoupling the creation of the future with the execution of the task.
+This is the benefit of packaged tasks: decoupling the creation of the future with the execution of the task.

 #### *Typical usage* ####